pestrickland/homepage/content/posts/lockdown-8-weeks.md

 #### Weekdays have a routine

 Weekdays mean "work" (except for taking leave on Thursdays).
 For me, this means I get up early and aim to start by 7:00.
+I dress for work, even including a tie some days.
 I then tend to work straight through until the early afternoon.
 When there's a lot to do, this works very well and I feel quite energised with a good sense of purpose about the morning.
 Conversely, when there is less to do, maintaining any sort of focus at all is difficult.

 The benefit to working in this way is that I have more free time to spend in the afternoon and evening.
 Since part of that is taken up with exercise, having the extra time means I don't have to choose between exercise and other leisure.